KozorovitskiyLaboratory/Batch_Video_Format_Transform/README.md

-# Batch Video Format Changing
+# Batch Video Format Transforming
 A python program that can transform all video files in a folder into a common format supported by ffmpeg